A Local's Favourite Caves in Iceland

 I am just going to tell you a little bit about Hljóðaklettar - Echo Rocks in the ruggedly beautiful Jökulsárgljúfur canyon up in North Iceland.

-In Hljóðaklettar you will feel like you entered another world when you hike between volcanic plugs which take on all kinds of forms.
+In Hljóðaklettar, you will feel like you have entered another world when you hike between volcanic plugs that take on all kinds of forms.

 Kirkjan - the Church in Hljóðaklettar Jökulsárgljúfur canyon